Student Evaluation Survey (SES)

 Further, Johnson (2003) says, "It appears that when completion of online rating forms is assigned or encouraged in more than one course (as was the case in most of the pilot courses), the likelihood of student respondents completing questionnaires for all their courses improves considerably."

 Ballantyne (2003) found that student response rates were impacted by faculty telling students how they use the survey results to change their teaching.
 "Research at Murdoch and at other institutions has shown that responding to students about changes made as a result of their feedback has positive effects.
-This communication to students not only makes them more likely to complete a feedback questionnaire, it also helps them feel that they are heard and that their concerns are considered."
+This communication to students not only makes them more likely to complete a feedback questionnaire, but it also helps them feel that they are heard and that their concerns are considered."

 How can you encourage your students to participate in the online surveys?